SidonTheTroll/Erstes-Jahr/Biology/22-chemical-coordination-and-integration.md

 - Maintain body temperature

 If circadian rhythm is disturbed, it leads to physiological changes because human are not adapted to be nocturnal.

+# Adrenal Gland

+2 adrenal gland, on anterior of each kidneys.

+- Secretes 2 hormones
+    - Adrenaline/epinephrine
+    - Noradrenaline/norepinephrine
+- Commonly called catecholamines
+- These hormones are secreted during stress and emergency situation.